Norton-Design/flash_forward/README.md

 Route show page has the routes vitals, route type, elevation, pitch length, the original poster and the post date, as well as the description of the route, and the required protection equipment needed to make climbing the route safe.
 A sidebar links users to sibling routes within the route's parent area.

+Users can share photos and comments on Routes to encourage community engagement.

-Within the new route form, I enjoyed creating components that were added or changed depending of the component state (although it could use refactoring to a be a switch statement):
+Within the new route form, I enjoyed creating components that were added or changed depending of the component state (although it could use refactoring to be a switch statement):

 ![Screenshot_2020-04-17 FlashForward(2)](https://user-images.githubusercontent.com/56661062/79588469-f95e0580-80a1-11ea-8fe4-6f1383b94492.png)